MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 #### Optimize memory management

 Optimizing memory management involves refining the way a workload uses, allocates, and releases memory resources to improve efficiency.
 Proper memory management improves code performance because it reduces the overhead of memory operations.
 Efficient memory usage reduces latency, prevents system slowdowns or crashes, and maximizes the throughput of computational tasks.
-Consider the following stragies to optimize memory management.
+Consider the following strategies to optimize memory management.

 **Debug memory issues.** Memory dumps are application memory snapshots.
 They capture the memory state of an application at a specific point in time.
 Memory dumps enable retrospective analysis of memory-related issues.
 Select the appropriate type of memory dump based on the nature of the problem you're trying to diagnose and the resources available.
 You should use miniature dumps for routine debugging and full dumps for complex, critical issues.
 This strategy provides a balance between resource usage and diagnostic capabilities.
 Many code hosting services support memory debugging.
 You should prefer services that support memory analysis over those that don't.
 Here are the basic steps to debugging memory issues: